Benchmarks and applications of the nuclear deexcitation event generator NucDeEx: Comparisons with other deexcitation event generators

 \subsection{Comparisons with experimental data}

 Figure~\ref{fig:11B_nda} shows a comparison of relative branching ratios of $n$ and $d/\alpha$ in $^{12}\text{C}(p,2p)^{11}\text{B}^*$ reactions measured at GSI~\cite{PANIN2016204}.
 This experiment used $^{12}$C beam at $400$\,MeV/u.
 Because the center-of-mass frame is boosted, even low-energy decay particles have sufficient energy in the laboratory frame to be detected without thresholds.
-The FB model tends to overestimate $\alpha$ particle emission, resulting in a inconsistent trend with the experiment and other generators: the relative branching ratio of deuterons and $\alpha$ particles exceeds that of neutrons.
+The FB model tends to overestimate $\alpha$ particle emission, resulting in an inconsistent trend with the experiment and other generators: the relative branching ratio of deuterons and $\alpha$ particles exceeds that of neutrons.

 Figure~\ref{fig:11B_15N_br} shows comparisons of absolute branching ratios measured in $^{12}\text{C}(p,2p)^{11}\text{B}^*$ and $^{16}\text{O}(p,2p)^{15}\text{N}^*$ reactions at RCNP~\cite{YOSOI2003255,Yosoi2004,YosM:2003}.
-This experiment used proton beam at 392\,MeV.
-In this experiment, detection thresholds of 3.1--4.6\,MeV were applied to the decay particle measurement, resulting in 40--50\% inefficiency, as presented in Sec.~\ref{sec:Espe} and Appendix.
-The branching ratio for decay channel $i$, $Br_i$, is given by:
+This experiment used a proton beam of 392\,MeV.
+In this experiment, detection thresholds of 3.1--4.6\,MeV were applied to the decay particle measurement, resulting in 40\%--50\% inefficiency, as presented in Sec.~\ref{sec:Espe} and the Appendix.
+The branching ratio for decay channel $i$, $Br_i$, is given by

 where $E_x$ is the excitation energy, $N$ is the number of $(p,2p)$ events, $\Delta\Omega$ is the total solid angle of the SSD detector for measuring decay particles, and $n_i$ is the number of decay particles detected for channel $i$.
 Since $n_i$ includes only detected particles, the branching ratios represent only the components above the detection thresholds.
 Note that the acceptance of the SSD detector was limited to $\Delta\Omega = 3.5\%$ of $4\pi$, and thus, sequential decays are practically undetectable.
 As a result, the branching ratio $Br_i$ can exceed 100\%.
 In the analysis, invariant mass was reconstructed by summing the excitation energy measured by $(p,2p)$ kinematics and energy of decay particle measured by SSD.
 If events have smaller invariant mass than the true target mass, it indicates the presence of undetected decay particles.
 This method allows one to distinguish between single-step and multistep decays without detecting multiple decay particles directly (See Refs.~\cite{YOSOI2003255,Yosoi2004,YosM:2003} for details).
 The same analysis is applied to simulation to ensure fair comparisons with data.